aretu/aretu.github.io/aboutme.md

 ---

 My name is Stefano Aretusini.
 I was born in 31/08/1989 in Rovigo (Italy).
-You might know me also as:
+You might know me also from:

 - [ORCID](https://orcid.org/0000-0001-7211-3838)
 - [Web of Science](https://www.webofscience.com/wos/author/record/39322138)